There are many cool features provided by

 - Transpile ES2015, CoffeeScript or TypeScript modules into plain ES5 CommonJS modules;

 - Optionally you can pipe the source code through a linter before doing the compilation;

 - Process an image file referenced in HTML or CSS, moved it to the desired destination based on the path configurations, and naming it using its md5 hash.

-Webpack is so powerful that when you understand how it works, it can dramatically improve your front-end workflow.
-Its primary drawback is verbose and complex configuration; but with this guide you should be able to find solutions for most common issues when using Webpack with Vue.js and
+webpack is so powerful that when you understand how it works, it can dramatically improve your front-end workflow.
+Its primary drawback is its verbose and complex configuration; but with this guide you should be able to find solutions for most common issues when using webpack with Vue.js and